sahenderson101/github.io-reading-notes/Workflow.md

 color.interactive=auto

 ...
-Getting Help
+## Help
-There are three ways to get more information on a particular command, by accessing the manual:
+To access the manual:

 git help command

 git command --help

 man git-command

-Setting up a Git Repository
+## Setting up a Git Repository
-Importing
+## Importing

-To import an existing project or directory into Git, follow these steps using the Terminal or Command Line:
+_To import an existing project or directory into Git, follow these steps using the Terminal or Command Line:

 Switch to the target project’s directory
 Example: